csci-1301/csci-1301.github.io/docs/datatypes_in_csharp.md

 # Compatibility

+This table is to be read as

+> $✓$ means that those values or variables from the datatypes in the row and column can be "operated together" (meaning, you can for instance multiply them),
+> ✘ means that those values or variables from the datatypes in the row and column can*not* be "operated together" (meaning, you can*not* for instance multiply them).

 | | **Integer Literal** | **Float Literal** | **Double Literal** | **Decimal Literal** |
 | ---: | :---: |  :---: |  :---: |  :---: |
 | **`int`**    | $✓$ | ✘ | ✘ | ✘ |